The Tookany/Tacony-Frankford Watershed

-Philadelphia: Bridesburg, Cedarbrook, East Oak Lane, East Mt.
-Airy, Feltonville, Fern Rock, Fox Chase Frankford, Germantown, Harrowgate, Hunting Park, Juniata Park, Lawncrest, Logan, Nicetown Northwood, Ogontz, Olney, Oxford Circle, Port Richmond, West Oak Lane
+The Tacony-Frankford Creek section lies within the Philadelphia neighborhoods of: Bridesburg, Cedarbrook, East Oak Lane, East Mt.
+Airy, Feltonville, Fern Rock, Fox Chase Frankford, Germantown, Harrowgate, Hunting Park, Juniata Park, Lawncrest, Logan, Nicetown Northwood, Ogontz, Olney, Oxford Circle, Port Richmond, and West Oak Lane.

-The Tookany Creek section of the watershed (north of Cheltenham Ave.) contains 25.37 total linear miles of stream.
-These include the headwater tributaries in Abington and Cheltenham townships, as well as in Jenkintown and Rockledge Boroughs, all in Montgomery County.
+The Tookany Creek section of the watershed (north of Cheltenham Avenue) contains 25.37 stream miles.
+This includes the headwater tributaries in Abington and Cheltenham, as well as Jenkintown and parts of Rockledge Boroughs and Springfield.
 The six main tributaries are: